Unifying 23 microsites into one scalable design system

 23 sites

-Launched using the design system of 1 year
+Launched using the design system within one year

 60%